fortana-co/react-dropzone-uploader/docs/customization.md

 ### Pass Additional Props To Injected Components
 Component injection props can be [function or class components](https://reactjs.org/docs/components-and-props.html#function-and-class-components).

-A function component is literally a function that accepts a single props argument and returns a React element.
+A function component is literally a function that accepts a props argument and returns a React element.
 So, if you want to pass additional props to your injected component, just do something like this:

 ~~~js
 <Dropzone